-From Evidence to Narrative: How to Connect Your Research, Teaching, and Service in a Cohesive Portfolio
+From Evidence to Narrative: Crafting a Cohesive Promotion Portfolio for Faculty

 Whether you’re seeking promotion from assistant to associate professor or from associate to full professor, your portfolio must present your research, teaching, and service as connected parts of a larger narrative.